 Is there anyone cooler than Zoë Kravitz?
-Really, think about it.
 As an actress, she's long gravitated towards playing underestimated, strong women, including Bonnie Carlson on Big Little Lies and Toast in Mad Max: Fury Road.

 In real life, she's openly passionate about women's rights, and always surprising us with her look, from pixie cuts to braids and more than 50 dainty tattoos.
 The woman even wore a see-through crystal dress over bike shorts to her wedding rehearsal dinner in Paris — a boss move if we've ever seen one.